Ohio's Historic Family Farms Program

 How to Register

-- The farm must consist of ten or more acres devoted to agriculture use.
-If the farm is less than ten acres, it must produce an average yearly gross income of at least $2,500.
+• The farm must consist of ten or more acres devoted to agricultural use.
+If under ten acres, the farm must produce an average yearly gross income of at least $2,500.
 Land under a land retirement or conservation program in agreement with the federal government qualifies.
-See “Ownership Rules” below.

-- Include deed documentation (copies must accompany this form), and can be researched through the local County Recorder’s Office.
-Please obtain a complete copy of each deed.
-Documentation must show unbroken chain of ownership, from person A to B, B to C, etc.
+• Copies of deed documentation must accompany this form.
+Deed documentation can be researched through the local County Recorder’s Office.
+Please obtain a complete copy of each deed, including a signature page and filing information (deed book, volume and page).

-- Include at least one current photo of the farm.
-Additional photographs of buildings and structures are welcomed and encouraged.
+• Include at least one current photo of the farm.
+Additional photographs, such as historic or aerial photos of the land or structures on the land are welcome and encouraged.

-- Owner(s) or family member(s) must ensure validity of the registration by completing Section on 6.
+• Owner(s) or family member(s) must ensure validity of the registration by completing Section 6.